 Access to Court Documents

 A period of consultation was undertaken in May and June 2015.
-The Committee is currently considering the proposed new rules in the light of the submissions received during this consultation.
+The consultation document is available here.

 Without Notice Applications